FireWaveX/AnimeKeeper/README.md

 This app allows an user to keep track of his anime.
 He can add an anime to the database and view a list of all the animes added by users.

+## sidenote

+You can use these to login :
+- username : "test"
+- password : "" (nothing)

+If you modify the username and / or the password, please put it back to the original when finished.

 # Anime Keeper is at V1.0

 ## This is a list of all the functions that have been developped: